Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 What is Know Your Customer (KYC)?

 Know Your Customer (KYC) refers to the steps a business takes to collect and verify information about a customer’s identity, typically during the account opening process and then ongoing for the lifespan of that customer relationship.
-Financial institutions are required by law to implement KYC as a part of their AML program.
+Financial institutions are required by law to implement KYC as part of their AML program.

 How do AML and KYC differ?